Seth Bauguess, M.B.A.

 Increased positive earned media, a spike in digital content creation, and a greater commitment to distributing digital content university-wide have been hallmarks of the brand journalism strategy Seth Bauguess implemented as Wright State University's director of communications.

 Bauguess was hired by Wright State as a public relations strategist in 2010 after spending ten years in local television news.
 In 2015, following an external search, he was hired as director of the newly-formed Office of Communications.

 Bauguess is responsible for university internal and external communications, media relations, news content production, issues management, and emergency communications.
 In this role, he serves as the official spokesperson for the university, advises senior leadership on media relations and communications strategy, serves as point person for emergency communications, and manages the day-to-day operations of the Office of Communications.
 Bauguess also serves as the university subject matter expert on emergency communications and PR crisis communications.
 He often works closely with the Office of General Counsel and handles all public records requests made by the media.

 In 2015, Bauguess developed a brand journalism-driven, media relations strategy and deployed a measurement system to track the results.
 That plan has delivered a measurable increase in positive external news coverage for the university.
-Media monitoring services external to the university have observed an estimated positive publicity value of $1.62M in FY16, $1.88M in FY17, $2.07M in FY18, and $3M in FY19 and $2.1M in FY20.
+Media monitoring services external to the university have observed an estimated positive publicity value of $1.62M in FY16, $1.88M in FY17, $2.07M in FY18, $3M in FY19 and $2.1M in FY20.
 (These totals reflect the external media coverage created by the day-to-day ouput of news content from the university's newsroom, which is managed by Communications.
 They do not include the university's athletics-related earned media or earned media from notable, one-off news outliers like Tom Hanks' viral COVID graduation message to Wright State arts students or a Wright State student competing on the game show Jeopardy!. ) The day-to-day positive earned media generated from Communications has increased each year since Bauguess became director.
 Uncharacteristically high negative earned media in FY19 has already been followed by stark improvement and gains in positive earned media in the first half of FY20.

 Innovations from Communications under Bauguess' leadership include: